Wise use of Caribbean wetlands for climate change mitigation and conservation of their ecosystem services

 State of implementation/results

-• National implementation activities, such as the application of the methodology to identify priority sites for climate change mitigation and adaptation, the methodology for the assessment of the status, ecosystem services and vulnerability of Caribbean wetlands, and the implementation of a monitoring program for prioritized sites have been ongoing since February 2025, with the monitoring program development near completion.
+• National implementation activities, such as the application of the methodology to identify priority sites for climate change mitigation and adaptation, the methodology for the assessment of the status, ecosystem services and vulnerability of Caribbean wetlands, and the development of a monitoring program for prioritized sites are ongoing since February 2025.
+The monitoring program development was completed at the end of 2025 and countries are now implementing pilots of their monitoring plans.

 • Four videos were developed to showcase the importance of the project in the region.
 These videos will be used to effectively communicate the impact of the project in relevant COPs and events.
-The videos address “Threats Facing Ramsar Sites”, “Ramsar Sites Legislation and Funding”, “Wise Use of Wetlands” and the value of “Ramsar Sites” within the Caribbean region.
+The videos address “Threats Facing Wetlands of International Importance”, “Wetlands of International Importance Legislation and Funding”, “Wise Use of Wetlands” and the value of “Wetlands of International Importance“ within the Caribbean region.

-• The project co-hosted a side event at the 15th RAMSAR-COP held in July 23rd to 31st in Victoria Falls, Zimbabwe.
+• The project co-hosted a side event at the 15th RAMSAR-COP held in July 2025 in Victoria Falls, Zimbabwe.
 The joint side event highlighted the work currently being done in the region and the impact this has had, the lessons learnt as well as the synergies that have been identified with other regions.

 Latest Update: